girlscript/winter-of-contributing/Competitive_Programming/C++/Bit Manipulation/bit_manipulation.md

 ## Use of Bit Operators

-Bit operators perform operations much faster than arthmetic or logical operators
+Bitwise operators perform operations much faster than arithmetic or logical operators.

 ## Types of Bit Operator